Installing CKAN with Docker Compose¶

 3. Datastore and datapusher¶

-With running CKAN containers, execute the built-in setup scripts against the db container:
+With running CKAN containers, execute the built-in setup script against the

 sudo vim $VOL_CKAN_CONFIG/production.ini